mralamdari/Python-Projects/README.md

 ## 3. Digit Recognizer

-a project with the help of machinelearning and deeplearning.
+T project with the help of machinelearning and deeplearning.